-Law teaching is an extremely rewarding profession.
-The process for hiring law teachers is often nuanced.
-Because of limited resources and finite job offerings, many law schools cannot offer comprehensive career counseling for graduates who aspire to academic careers.
-For this reason, and to increase diversity of backgrounds and viewpoints in the legal academy, AALS is committed to making the process of obtaining a teaching job as transparent as possible, and to providing as much information to potential candidates as we can.
+Law teaching is an extremely rewarding profession—a study released in fall 2024 found that 74% of law faculty are very satisfied or satisfied with their current positions.
+The process for hiring law teachers is often nuanced, and many law schools cannot offer comprehensive career counseling for graduates who aspire to academic careers.
+AALS is committed to making the process of obtaining a teaching job as transparent as possible, and to providing as much information to potential candidates as we can.

 Tenure-track faculty means faculty hired primarily to teach doctrinal courses and who are eligible for tenure.